Stalking the Super Blood Wolf Moon eclipse

-Three of the biggest full moons of the year will be high and bright in Southern Oregon’s skies on Jan.
+Three of the biggest full moons of the year will be high and bright in Southern Oregon’s skies Jan.
 20, Feb.
 19 and March 21.
-Known as “supermoons,” these full moons appear larger in the sky because they occur while the moon is closest to the earth in its orbital cycle while the moons are full, or at perigee.
+Known as “supermoons,” they appear larger in the sky because of proximity to the Earth.

 The Jan.
 20 supermoon will also undergo a total lunar eclipse, which is popularly called a Blood Moon.
 Because this is a January full moon, it is also known as Wolf Moon.
 And so, January’s full moon gets all three titles: Super Blood Wolf Moon.

-Weather permitting, the public is invited to ScienceWorks in Ashland on from 8 to 10 p.m.
-Sunday where Southern Oregon Skywatchers will be on hand with telescopes to view the lunar event.
-On the West Coast, the lunar eclipse starts at 7:30 p.m., totality runs from 8:41 to 9:43 p.m., and the eclipse ends at 10:50 p.m. when the moon fully emerges from Earth’s shadow.
+Weather permitting, the public is invited to ScienceWorks in Ashland from 8 to 10 p.m.
+Sunday, where Southern Oregon Skywatchers will be on hand with telescopes to view the lunar event.
+On the West Coast, the lunar eclipse starts at 7:30 p.m., totality runs from 8:41 to 9:43 p.m., and the eclipse ends at 10:50 p.m., when the moon fully emerges from Earth’s shadow.